SharePoint/sp-dev-docs/docs/solution-guidance/Introducing-the-PnP-Provisioning-Engine.md

 <br/>

 You can now apply a custom **ProvisioningTemplate** instance object either by utilizing PowerShell, or by writing .NET code.

+### Using PowerShell

 If you want to use PowerShell, the following excerpt shows how you can utilize the **Apply-SPOProvisioningTemplate** cmdlet: `Apply-SPOProvisioningTemplate -Path "PnP-Provisioning-File.xml"`.

 The `–Path` argument refers to the source template file, which the cmdlet automatically applies to the currently connected site (implied by the **Connect-SPOnline** cmdlet).